 The 2016 Comprehensive Plan Update was prepared by the Town of Little Creek with technical and administrative assistance from the Town's planning consultant, AECOM.
 Town officials and staff extend their sincere gratitude to the Office of State Planning Coordination (OSPC) for their assistance on updating the population and demographic sections per the 2010 US Census, as well as their assistance with agency coordination and community outreach.
-The Town also thanks DNREC's Division of Air Quality, who assisted to prepare a new Air Quality section in this Update to address air quality concerns.
 The Sea Level Rise component of this Update was made possible through grants funded by the Coastal Management Assistance Grant administered by the Coastal Program.
-The Transportation component of this Update was made possible through granization (MPO).
-The Town offers a special thanks to following organizations for their extensive knowledge share and technical assistance in the planning process.
+The Transportation component of this Update was made possible by the Dover / Kent County Metropolitan Planning Organization (MPO).
+The Town offers a special thanks to following organizations for their extensive knowledge share and technical assistance in in the planning process.